 Example 1: multiple jobs

 An employee commences a new job and already holds a job with the same employer which the employee continues to hold.
-Unless a single employment relationship exists, the employee is to be treated as a new starter for pension purposes in the new job with the payroll instructed to hold a separate record and the L G P S administering authority notified of a new member.
+Unless a single employment relationship exists, the employee is to be treated as a new starter for pension purposes in the new job.
+The employer should instruct payroll to hold a separate record and notify the L G P S administering authority of a new member.

 If separate employment relationships exist and the person is being paid on timesheet claim, that timesheet design must include information that identifies which hours relate to which job.